- Reviewed: 31 October 2013, 11:41 NZDT

-Do not travel to Afghanistan.
+Do not travel to Afghanistan (level 4 of 4).
 The hostile and unpredictable security situation, high and ongoing threat of terrorism and kidnapping of foreigners present a significant risk to New Zealanders in Afghanistan.
 New Zealanders currently in Afghanistan are advised to depart as soon as it is safe to do so.

 New Zealanders who decide to travel to Afghanistan against our advice should ensure that appropriate personal security protection measures are in place at all times.
 We strongly recommend you consult a reputable security company with experience in Afghanistan for advice on security arrangements.
 Security arrangements should be reviewed on a regular basis.
 Such measures may mitigate the risks to your safety but cannot eliminate them entirely.

-Do not travel within 5km of the border with Armenia or to the Nagorno-Karabakh region and the surrounding military-occupied area due to political tension and the potential for armed conflict.
+Do not travel within 5km of the border with Armenia or to the Nagorno-Karabakh region and the surrounding military-occupied area due to political tension and the potential for armed conflict (level 4 of 4).

 As these regions are not under the control of Georgian authorities, the New Zealand Government has a severely limited ability to provide assistance to New Zealand citizens.

 Destinations in Central Asia where we advise against tourist and other non-essential travel.

 Avoid non-essential travel to the Ferghana Valley and areas bordering Uzbekistan and Tajikistan due to the uncertain security situation and the presence of landmines.
-This includes the regions of Osh, Jalalabad and Batken.
+This includes the regions of Osh, Jalalabad and Batken (level 3 of 4).

-Avoid all non-essential travel to areas bordering Afghanistan, Uzbekistan and Kyrgyzstan due to security concerns, and the presence of landmines.
+Avoid all non-essential travel to areas bordering Afghanistan, Uzbekistan and Kyrgyzstan due to security concerns, and the presence of landmines (level 3 of 4).

-Avoid all non-essential travel to the Gorno-Badakhshan Autonomous Oblast due to the uncertain security situation.
+Avoid all non-essential travel to the Gorno-Badakhshan Autonomous Oblast due to the uncertain security situation (level 3 of 4).

-Avoid non-essential travel to the areas bordering Afghanistan, Tajikistan and Kyrgyzstan (including the city of Andijan and the eastern region of the Ferghana Valley) due to the uncertain security situation and landmines.
+Avoid non-essential travel to the areas bordering Afghanistan, Tajikistan and Kyrgyzstan (including the city of Andijan and the eastern region of the Ferghana Valley) due to the uncertain security situation and landmines (level 3 of 4).

 Destinations in Central Asia where we advise caution.

-Exercise increased caution in Kazakhstan due to terrorism and violent crime.
+Exercise increased caution in Kazakhstan due to crime (level 2 of 4).